 Quadraspidiotus perniciosus

-Pest monitoring Inspect twigs for these scale during the dormant season when bark is more visible.
+Pest monitoring Inspect twigs for these scales during the dormant season when bark is more visible.
 Pay attention to weak plants.
 Observe the young bark for purplish-red halos, which indicate infestation.
 In cherry orchards, scale-infested leaves of trees do not drop in fall, making scale detection straightforward.
 Bark of infested trees becomes rough in texture (healthy bark even on older trees is smooth).
 The crawlers are observed during June to July with a 10X magnifying glass.
 Crawlers are monitored by wrapping a piece of black sticky tape around an infested branch with the sticky side out.
 Pheromone traps will trap males to provide early warning and there is a degree-day model for predicting when crawlers will emerge.

 Management-cultural control